hemidactylus/katasandbox/repair-improvements/step2.md

 ...
 ```

-meaning that the table has never been repaired before, and is not currently
+meaning, respectively, that the table has never been repaired yet,
-in the pending-repair pool of any running repair respectively.
+and is not currently in the pending-repair pool of any running repair.

 ### Recap